Bangladesh Coast Guard

 The Bangladesh Coast Guard (বাংলাদেশ কোস্ট গার্ড; BCG) is the maritime law enforcement force of Bangladesh.
 It is a paramilitary force which is under the jurisdiction of the Ministry of Home Affairs.
-Its officers and sailors are transferred from Bangladesh Navy, and most of the medical officers are transferred from Bangladesh Army.
+Its officers and sailors are transferred from the Bangladesh Navy, and most of the medical officers are transferred from the Bangladesh Army.
 The Bangladesh Coast Guard also performs the duty of maritime border security of Bangladesh.
 The headquarters is located in Dhaka, Bangladesh.
-Currently the coast guard has 3,339 personnel and 63 ships.
-A modernisation plan named Coast Guard Goal 2030 has been undertaken to enhance its capabilities.
+The BCG has 3,339 personnel and 63 ships.
+A modernisation plan named Coast Guard Goal 2030 is being undertaken to enhance its capabilities.

 History

-The Bangladesh Navy had been performing the duties of a Coast Guard in addition to its own duties of maritime defense since 1994.
+The Bangladesh Navy had been performing the duties of a coast guard in addition to its own duties of maritime defence since 1994.
 As time passed, the growing responsibility and workload became inconvenient for the Bangladesh Navy, with the increasing volume of policing duties at sea taking away from its primary role.
-The emergence of the Bangladesh Coast Guard was the result of the growing awareness in the Government for the requirement of a separate service to enforce national laws in the waters under national jurisdiction and ensure safety of life and property at sea.
-Following this the Coast Guard Act 1994 was passed by the Parliament in September 1994.
+The emergence of the Bangladesh Coast Guard was the result of the growing awareness in the government for the requirement of a separate service to enforce national laws in the waters under national jurisdiction and ensure safety of life and property at sea.
+Following this the Coast Guard Act 1994 was passed by the Parliament of Bangladesh in September 1994.

-Formally the Bangladesh Coast Guard in its present shape came into being on 14 February 1995 and started operational activities with two patrol craft received from Bangladesh Navy.
+Formally, the Bangladesh Coast Guard in its present shape came into being on 14 February 1995 and started operational activities with two patrol craft received from the Bangladesh Navy.
 The force is under the jurisdiction of the Ministry of Home Affairs.